2 police officers die after Hawaii shooting

 The neighborhood where the shooting occurred is at the far end of the Waikiki Beach between the Honolulu Zoo and the famed Diamond Head State Monument.
 The area would be packed with tourists and locals, especially on a weekend.

-"It sounded like a slot of shots, or a lot of popping, loud noises going on," said Honolulu resident Peter Murray.
+"It sounded like a lot of shots, or a lot of popping, loud noises going on," said Honolulu resident Peter Murray.
 "So hope everybody is all right.
 Some people got hurt today."

 The Honolulu Fire Department was battling the blazes.